Opticos/GWSL-Source/README.md

-# GWSL-Source
+# GWSL Source

+## What is GWSL?
+GWSL automates the process of running X on top of WSL and over SSH:
+*  It lets you easily run graphical Linux apps on Windows 10.
+*  It lets you run graphical apps located on remote Linux machines.
+*  It provides a simple UI for launching Linux apps, managing them graphicaly, and creating customized Windows shortcuts for them.
+*  All this at the click of a button!
+No memorization of commands necessary. *Easy!*

-The actual code for GWSL.
+This is the actual code for GWSL.
 And some premade binaries.

 See assets/liceses.txt to see licenses for dependencies (VCXSRV and PUTTY) etc.